NicolasMiramon/LabGuide/003-successfactors.md

 String.len(String.removeSpaces(appuser.lastName)) > 0 ? appuser.lastName : "L_" + appuser.userName
 ```

-10. **Optional step** The manager attribute is not mapped to an Okta attribute by default, here are the steps to configure it:
+9. The manager attribute is not mapped to an Okta attribute by default, here are the steps to configure it:
    - In the left menu, go to **Directory** > **Profile Editor**
    - Click on the app **SuccessFactors**
    - Click on **Add Attribute**, search for **manager_id**, select the **ST1** attribute and click on **Save**